ml-research/MoRT_NMI/README.md

 # Pre-Trained Language Models Mirror Human-like Moral Norms
-Code repository for the "Pre-Trained Language Models Mirror Human-like Moral Norms" publication.
+Code repository and Supplemental Material for the "Pre-trained Language Models Mimic Human Sense of Right and Wrong" publication.

 ## 1. Structure
 The code is structured in: